Using the Carnivore Diet as an Elimination Diet

 Some people use the Carnivore Diet as their “baseline” diet – their daily normal – and then allow themselves to deviate on occasions.

 For some people this allows the flexibility for long term success.
-For others it a recipe for relapse.
-If you are like me and one bite turns into eating the whole cake, then often it’s just easier not to indulge.
-I have an “all-in” or “all-out” personality.
+For others it is a recipe for relapse.

 For others, one bite can be just one bite.
 And a flexible approach to the Carnivore Diet gives them the freedom they need to succeed long term.
 You have to know yourself.